2023 Official Rules

-Registration: Registration opens at 8am central time October 26, 2020
+Registration: Registration opens at 8 am central time on October 17, 2022

-The following rules shall apply to all Top 150 Solo tournaments operated by American Bass Anglers during the 2021 season.
-These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
+The following rules shall apply to all Top 150 Solo tournaments operated by American Bass Anglers during the 2023 season.
+These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA website at www.americanbassanglers.com.
 Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.

 i.)
 This tournament is open only to current members of ABA who are 18 years of age or older.
 Proof of age to the satisfaction of tournament officials is the responsibility of the potential competitor.
 ABA may, at any time, decline to accept tournament entries for any reason.

 ii.)
 Competitors may not buy, barter, or pool fishing locations from any person, including the hiring of guides, within 30 days prior to the event for use during any competition day.

 iii.)
 During official practice and competition days, competitors are required to have documented proof of a minimum of $100,000 boating liability insurance covering the boat being used.
 A copy of proof of insurance must be with the boat being used and must cover the competitors using that boat.
 Additionally, random checks may be conducted at tournament registration and/or at tournament weigh-in.
 Any competitor not in compliance will be disqualified.

 a.
 Priority Registration: Beginning 8:00 am CST on October 17, 2022, is reserved for entries from Solo anglers who fished the 2022 season entries by paying for all three events within a division of $1,800.00 total.